Georgia Southern Eagles Logo

 Georgia Southern Eagles Logo History

-Since students chose a new nickname for the sports program, it has been reflected in the official logo.
-Version 1982-2003 – This is an abstract head of an eagle of white color on the background of a blue-golden circle.
-From 2004 to 2009, a more detailed image of the bird was used: wings and tail were guessed in chaotic lines.
-The talisman clutched its clawed paws to the inscription “Georgia Southern.”
-The words were made in italics with serifs and placed on a parallelogram with rounded corners.
+Since the students chose a new nickname for the sports program, it has been reflected in the official logo.
+The 1982-2003 version features an abstract white eagle’s head against a blue-and-gold circle.
+From 2004 to 2009, a more detailed image of the bird was used: wings and tail were discernible in chaotic lines.
+The mascot clutched the inscription “Georgia Southern” with its taloned feet.
+The words were done in italics with serifs and placed on a parallelogram with rounded corners.

-2010 brought another logo – this time with the head of an eagle.
-Artists borrowed it from the previous logo, expanded, enlarged, and slightly corrected.
-The name of the sports department, as before, is located below.
-Now the name is surrounded by an additional light gray frame.
+In 2010, another logo appeared, this time with the head of an eagle.
+Artists borrowed it from the previous logo, expanded it, enlarged it, and slightly adjusted it.
+The sports department’s name, as before, was located below.
+Now, the name is surrounded by an additional light gray frame.

 What is Georgia Southern Eagles?

-The Georgia Southern Eagles are the athletic department of Georgia Southern University, which consists of 17 teams.
+The Georgia Southern Eagles is the athletics department of Georgia Southern University, consisting of 17 teams.
 It is located in Statesboro, Georgia, and has been a member of the Sun Belt Conference since 2014.
 Students compete in NCAA Division I (FBS), Southern (shooting sports), and CCSA (women’s swimming and diving teams).

 Georgia Southern Eagles Baseball